-Founder (1990) and scientific director of the Centre for Social Innovation (ZSI), Vienna: www.zsi.at; Sociologist with an international track record as researcher, expert in social partners‘ organisations, national and European agencies and advisory boards on RTD and innovation; lectures in adult education and at universities in Austria and abroad; 2001-2005 President of the Austrian Sociological Association.
-Main focus in research, teaching and practice: Innovation and the particularities of social innovation; the social dimensions in knowledge, science and technology; working, learning and living in the global information society.
+Josef Hochgerner, founder (1990) and scientific director of the Centre for Social Innovation (ZSI) until 2014, is a sociologist with an international track record as researcher and expert in social partners organisations, national and European agencies of research and innovation support.
+He acts as teacher and board member in professional and adult education at Austrian and European universities, 2001-2005 he was president of the Austrian Association for Sociology (ÖGS).
+In cooperation with the Danube University Krems he developed the curriculum of the first international study program Master of Arts in Social Innovation (MASI), which he presides over as scientific director.
+Furthermore he is president of the European School of Social Innovation (ESSI).
+His main focus in research, teaching and practice is: Innovation and the particularities of social innovation; the social dimensions in knowledge, science and technology; working, learning and living in the global information society.

-Mag.
-Veronika Č. Janýrová, MBA is Project manager at The Vienna Institute for International Economic Studies (wiiw) where she is responsible for the administrative, financial and contractual management of international research projects.
-Apart from this, she has been engaged in numerous film-, art-, print and cultural initiatives with an Austrian-czech dimension.
-In 2011, she started to increase the awareness of SozialMarie among czech NGOs and assumed the role of the Country coordinator.
-In 2013, she became project evaluator and assessed over 200 projects against the criteria of social innovation.
+Veronika Č. Janýrová is project manager at The Vienna Institute for International Economic Studies (wiiw), where she is responsible for the organisational management of international research projects.
+Apart from this she has been engaged in numerous film, art, print and cultural productions with an Austrian-Czech dimension.
+In 2011 she started to increase the awareness of SozialMarie in the Czech Republic and assumed the role of the country coordinator.
+In 2013 she became project evaluator and assessed over 200 projects following the criteria of social innovation.

 Katalin Teller, PhD

-Since 1990 organisational consultant, trainer and coach with systemic background.
-Has worked in Austria and elsewhere in the European Union, and in Eastern and Western Africa.
-Worked from 2002 to 2004 for the German and from 2005 to 2007 for the Austrian development cooperation in Burkina Faso, West Africa.
-Has management and leadership experience in very diverse cultural contexts.
+Petra Radeschnig is an organisational consultant, since 1990 she works as trainer and coach with systemic background in Austria, in the European Union, and in Eastern and Western Africa.
+From 2002 to 2004 she worked for the German and from 2005 to 2007 for the Austrian development cooperation in Burkina Faso, West Africa.
+She has management and leadership experience in very diverse cultural contexts.